GSA/Section508.gov/_pages/content-pages/2021-09-30-iaaf-biographies.md

       <em><span>Director, Government-wide IT Accessibility Program</span></em><br /><span>General Services Administration (GSA)</span>
     </p>
     <p>
-      <span>John Sullivan is the Director of the Government-wide Digital Strategies team within GSA’s Office of Government-wide Policy, which includes serving as the Director of the Government-wide IT Accessibility Program.
-In this capacity, John leads the effort to provide technical assistance to federal agencies for implementing Section 508 of the Rehabilitation Act.
-In addition to accessibility, John oversees the DotGov Domain Registration Program for all levels of government and recently oversaw the federal Data Center and Cloud Strategy Optimization Initiative.
-John has 32 years of public service spanning the Environmental Protection Agency, the Office of Management and Budget, and the General Services Administration, spending many years building enterprise architecture programs, information integration, data standards, and geospatial information initiatives at the agency, inter-agency, and inter-governmental levels.</span>
+      <span>John Sullivan serves as the Senior Technology Advisor to the GSA Deputy Associate Administrator for Government-wide Policy, providing guidance to agencies implementing federal information technology policy directives.
+In this capacity, John advises the Government-wide IT Accessibility Program, which he directed for several years.
+John has 33 years of public service spanning the Environmental Protection Agency, the Office of Management and Budget, and the General Services Administration, spending many years building enterprise architecture programs, information integration, data standards, and geospatial information initiatives at the agency, inter-agency, and inter-governmental levels.</span>
     </p>
     <p>
       <em><span>Speaker: </span></em><a href="{{site.baseurl}}/iaaf/agenda-2021#d1c"><em><span>Day in Review on Day 1</span></em></a>
     </p>
     <p>
-      <em><span>Panelist: </span></em><a href="{{site.baseurl}}/iaaf/agenda-2021#d3k"><em><span>Keynote on Day 3</span></em></a>
+      <em><span>Panelist: </span></em><a href="{{site.baseurl}}/iaaf/agenda-2021#d3k"><em><span>Accessibility: A Look At The Foundation (Past, Present and Future)</span></em></a>
     </p>
     <p>
       <em><span>Panelist: </span></em><a href="{{site.baseurl}}/iaaf/agenda-2021#d3gs2"><em><span>Ask the Expert</span></em></a>